-For example, let’s say you wanted to make $4,000 from your online course.
+For example, let’s say you wanted to make $4,000 from your online course and replace your monthly income.
 If you charged $50 for your online course, you’d need 80 students to meet your goal.
 And if you charged $100, then you’d only need 40 students.
 You get the idea.

 What we’re getting at is pricing your online courses isn’t just a tool to entice potential students.
 You can also charge in a way that helps you reach your income goals and control class size.

 As more people join your online course, you can rethink your online course pricing by adding new features.
 If you were building an online course for the first time, it’s understandable that you focused on creating educational content that helped students achieve their goals.

 But after you’ve gotten some reps under your belt, consider experimenting with new offerings.
 When you offer new features in your online course it increases its value and allows you to rethink how to price your online course.

 If you’re wondering what types of features you could add, here are a few to consider: